 If you are looking for some fun, try the 64-degree option, you can stop your flop on a dime.

-The short game approaches into the green are where many golfers need to shave numbers from the scorecard.
+Your short game is where many golfers could shave some numbers from their scorecard.
 The major problems are getting out of or over obstacles, running through the green, or not being able to stop the ball near the pin.
 These are great reasons to add a 60-degree log wedge to your bag.
-Once you get used to the flexibility of the 60-degree lob wedge you will wonder why you never had it before.
+Once you get used to the flexibility, you will wonder why you never had it before.

-Trying to choose the best from the top three above would be a hard task.
-Personally, I don’t like to see rust on my clubs and would probably opt for the Callaway Mack Daddy PM Grind, but it remains very much a personal choice.
+Trying to choose the best from the top five above would be a hard task.
+Personally, I would probably opt for the Callaway Mack Daddy CB, but it remains much a personal choice.
 Read all the reviews above to find the best 60 degree wedge for you.